 Tumor cell response to chemotherapy and gene regulation.

-The goal of our research interests is to discover and develop gene-based therapy that would overcome drug-resistance and improve the treatment of cancers, especially solid tumors.
+The goal of our research interests is to discover and develop gene-based therapy that would overcome drug resistance and improve the treatments of cancers, particularly solid tumors in breast and colon.

 Department of Basic Pharmaceutical Sciences

 School of Pharmacy